exidz/RaisinBot/README.md

 ## Setup the Bot
 1. Create a .env file in the cloned repo.
 `touch .env`
+2. Create a folder to store QR Code.
+`mkdir qrcode-images`
-2. Edit the .env file.
+3. Edit the .env file.
 See the `.env.example` for references `nano .env`
-3. Run the bot
+4. Run the bot
 `node bot.js`

 ## Donations